CodeForFoco/reclaim-fort-collins/spec.md

 - Allows users to list items for pickup.
 - Allows users to view map for dropoff.
-- Incentivizes users by quantifying their participation.
+- Incentivizes users by quantifying their participation and comparing it to average person.
 - Incentivizes cyclists by quantifying their participation.
 - Quantifies miles ridden, tonnes of each material recycled.
 - Allows cyclist/ev to view map of items needing pickup.

 ### Materials (Each material is quantified)

 (EPA WARM has a list of items and metrics)

 - Food